What is a hard inquiry?

 While we mentioned some common examples of which financial actions result in a hard or soft inquiry, here are some lesser-known actions that may incur a credit inquiry.

 If you are unsure whether a financial action you are about to take will result in a credit inquiry, ask the financial institution or company.
 Also, if a financial institution or company informs you that they will be checking your credit, ask them to distinguish whether or not it is a hard or soft inquiry.

 While hard inquiries are necessary for certain financial actions, such as applying for a loan or credit card, hard inquiries should be minimized as much as possible.
 Your credit score may be penalized for multiple hard inquiries because applying for too much credit at one time may indicate that you are desperate for credit, or that you aren't able to qualify for credit.
 While one hard inquiry will usually just knock a few points off your credit score, multiple hard inquiries in a short amount of time may cause significant damage to your score.

 Keep your hard inquiries to one or two a year.
 Credit Karma data shows that on average, consumers with lower numbers of hard credit inquiries have higher credit scores.

 How to Dispute Hard Credit Inquiries

-If a hard inquiry occurred without your permission, check your full credit report at www.AnnualCreditReport.com to see the full details of the inquiry.
-Then, you can attempt to dispute it.here.
+If a hard inquiry occurred without your permission, check your full credit report to see the full details of the inquiry and determine if you should attempt to dispute it.

 Before applying for credit, take time to build your credit score.
 With a higher credit score, you'll improve your chance for approval for the financial products you want and at the best terms and rates.

-To keep track of hard inquiries, check your score at Credit Karma every month.
-In addition to providing you with your free credit score, Credit Karma notifies of any changes to your credit report, including any new hard inquiries.
+To keep track of hard inquiries, check your score and credit report at Credit Karma.
+In addition to providing you with your free credit score, Credit Karma notifies you of any changes to your credit report, including any new hard inquiries.